near/docs/docs/validator/staking-faq.md

 ---
-id: validator-faq
+id: staking-faq
-title: Validator FAQ
+title: Staking FAQ
-sidebar_label: Validator FAQ
+sidebar_label: Staking FAQ
 ---

 ### What is a validator?